-This organic week I thought I would celebrate by featuring some great organic resources: web, infographics, books and blogs to get us really thinking about our food choices.
-Many of us spend a disproportionate amount of time thinking about food; what to eat, what to avoid, what contains gluten, did paleo man really eat strawberries or the holy grail: what to pack in your kid’s lunch that they will actually eat… I hope these offerings will elevate us out of that day-to-day grind of food thinking and offer some inspiration and insight.
+We're celebrating Organic by featuring great organic resources: web, infographics, books and blogs to get us really thinking about our food choices.
+Many of us spend a disproportionate amount of time thinking about food; what to eat, what to avoid, what contains gluten, did paleo man really eat strawberries or the holy grail: what to pack in your kid’s lunch that they will actually eat… we hope these offerings will elevate us out of that day-to-day grind of food thinking and offer some inspiration and insight.

 Think of your individual impact: whether your grocery cart is overflowing with organic food, you focus only on the “Dirty dozen” or you simply like your morning cup of coffee to be organic you are making an impact.
 Check out this awesome infographic from The Organic Centre that illustrates just how powerful our food choices are.

-Thinking about our food choices is the theme of a new online resource: “Think Canada Organic”.
-This website, which has both an English and French language versions, encourages consumers to ask questions about their food, such as where it is from and how it is grown and made.
+Thinking about our food choices is the theme of this online resource: “Think Canada Organic”.
+This website, encourages consumers to ask questions about their food, such as where it is from and how it is grown and made.
 It offers informative Organic 101 with gorgeous photos, recipes, and Canadian farmer profiles.

 If you are looking for your daily dose of food news, be sure to visit Civil Eats: a thought provoking daily news source about the North American food system.
 With over 100 contributors these stories offer a dynamic, critical exploration of sustainable agriculture and the road to building economically and socially just communities.